Kazakhstan With Kids: Completing A Dream Circuit Of ‘Stans.

-Entering Kazakhstan with kids completed a dream circuit of three Stans for us.
+Entering Kazakhstan with kids completed a dream circuit of three ‘Stans for us.

-We had spent time travelling overland in Uzbekistan making it all the way to the Aral Sea, and stayed with nomadic herders at Song Kol Lake, Kyrgyzstan.
-Next, we wanted to visit Kazakhstan.
+We had spent time travelling overland in Uzbekistan making it all the way to the Aral Sea.
+Then we stayed with nomadic herders at Song Kol Lake in Kyrgyzstan.

-We had read it was possible to enter Kazakhstan overland via a small border crossing in the corner of Kyrgyzstan.
-In theory, that plan would work well for us, as we intended to find a driver and make a loop around the north of Kyrgyzstan; now, the challenge would be to find a driver that could take us over the border into Kazakhstan…
+Which in theory was a plan that would work well for us, as we intended to find a driver and make a loop around the north of Kyrgyzstan.

 And we did!
-Making the border crossing into the far corner of Kazakhstan with the kids makes for a story on its own… Oscar walked across the border amongst it all with bare feet; in true kiwi-kid-style!
+Making the border crossing into the far corner of Kazakhstan with the kids makes for a story on its own.
+Oscar walked across the border amongst it all with bare feet – in true kiwi-kid-style!

 Checking out camels on the roadside en route to Almaty, Kazakhstan, with kids.